wrhansen/wrhansen.github.io/content/about.md

 ## Background

 I'm Wesley Hansen.
-I live in Holland, MI but have been working remotely since 2019 (before COVID).
+I live in Holland, MI but have been working remotely since 2019.
 I'm a software engineer with over 10 years experience in backend web development in the e-commerce and financial tech industries.
 I am currently employed at eMoney Advisor where I am a tech lead on the Incentive platform.